-The Chair shall preside at all meetings of the Section and of the Executive Committee, represent LINCS on the NCSL Legislative Staff Coordinating Committee, or designate an alternate, plan the agenda of the annual meeting and training seminar in conjunction with the Executive Committee and shall have general control over the affairs of the Section, subject to the approval of the Executive Committee, and shall sign all certificates and other instruments for the Section.
+The Chair shall preside at all meetings of the Section and of the Executive Committee, represent LINCS on the NCSL Legislative Staff Coordinating Committee (LSCC), or designate an alternate, plan the agenda of the annual meeting and training seminar in conjunction with the Executive Committee and shall have general control over the affairs of the Section, subject to the approval of the Executive Committee, and shall sign all certificates and other instruments for the Section.
 The Chair may delegate his or her responsibilities as required for the most efficient operations and functioning of the section, subject to the review of the Executive Committee.

-The Vice Chair shall assist with the planning of all meetings and seminars, preside at any meeting in the absence of the Chair, or serve as the Chair's designee at other meetings when necessary; represent LINCS on the NCSL Legislative Staff Coordinating Committee; and perform such other duties as assigned by the Chair.
+The Vice Chair shall assist with the planning of all meetings and seminars; preside at any meeting in the absence of the Chair, or serve as the Chair's designee at other meetings when necessary; represent LINCS on the NCSL Legislative Staff Coordinating Committee; and perform such other duties as assigned by the Chair.
 The Vice Chair shall be the Chair-Elect of the Section.

 The Secretary/Editor shall countersign all certificates and other instruments of the Section, record the minutes of all meetings of the Section and of the Executive Committee, prepare and distribute copies of minutes of all Section meetings, assist with the preparation and distribution of the Section's newsletter, The Voice; and may delegate tasks assigned with this responsibilities to others, and perform other duties as assigned by the Chair or the Executive Committee.

-The Executive Committee shall be composed of the elected officers of the Section, the immediate past chair of the section, and nine other communication professionals, referred to as Directors, eight of whom shall be elected by the membership at the annual meeting of the Section.
+The Executive Committee shall be composed of the elected officers of the Section, the immediate past chair of the section, and four other communication professionals, referred to as Directors, who shall be elected by the membership at the annual meeting of the Section.